RohankumarReddy/pixels-and-tags/README.md

 ## 🎯 GOAL

-Build a strong foundation in frontend development and document the process with consistency.
+Build a strong foundation in frontend and backend development and document the process with consistency.